The Cervelle de Canut Doctrine: How to Eat Lyon Without Looking Like You Just Got Off a River Cruise

 Reservations: Not accepted—arrive early

-This unassuming neighborhood wine bar is a local secret.
-Owner Baptiste Duculty pours natural wines from small producers, many from the nearby Beaujolais and Northern Rhône.
-The charcuterie is carved to order, and the cheese selection from Fromagerie Mons (just around the corner) is exceptional.
+Owner Baptiste Duculty pours natural wines from small producers, many from nearby Beaujolais and Northern Rhône.
+The charcuterie is carved to order.
+The cheese is from Fromagerie Mons (around the corner).
 In winter, there's nowhere cozier.
+In summer, the crowd spills onto the sidewalk.
+This is where Lyon drinks after work.

-Insider Tip: Ask for recommendations—the staff's passion for natural wine is infectious.
-The "pot" (half-liter carafe) of the house Beaujolais offers excellent value.
+Order: Ask for recommendations.
+The staff's passion is genuine.
+The "pot" (half-liter carafe) of house Beaujolais is excellent value.

 Le Vin des Halles